 4. Completing Your Purchase

-Unlike many other hosting providers, SiteGround provides discount price for the whole one year period regardless of the plans you have chosen!
+Unlike many other hosting providers, SiteGround provides a discount price for the whole one-year period regardless of the plans you have chosen!

 Many hosting providers will give you discount price for the first few months only.

 You can leave the second box unchecked if you don’t want to receive SiteGround news and special offers by email.